Gregor Robertson (politician): Background

 Robertson was born in North Vancouver in 1964 to a family of Scottish descent.
 His father, John Robertson, was a lawyer with Russell & Dumoulin, a prominent Vancouver law firm, and his mother, Corneil Therrien, was a teacher.
 After his parents divorced, Robertson grew up partly in Portola Valley, near San Francisco with his mother, and later with his father in North Vancouver.
-In 1982, he graduated from Carson Graham Secondary School in North Vancouver and attended Colorado College and the University of British Columbia, graduating from the latter with a BA in English and Biology.
+In 1982, he graduated from Carson Graham Secondary School in North Vancouver and attended Colorado College and the University of British Columbia, graduating from the latter with a BA in English and Biology in 1986.
 After graduating, he intended to become a physician, but the University of British Columbia School of Medicine rejected his application.
 Robertson then completed Emergency Medical Technician (EMT/paramedic) training, but turned his career focus towards healthy food and nutrition.

-His relations include grandfather Emile Therrien, a pioneering doctor, and Norman Bethune, his grandmother's cousin, a noted anti-fascist and Communist famous for battlefield medicine in the Spanish Civil War and the Second Sino-Japanese War.

-He worked on a ranch as a cowboy in the Cariboo restored a wooden sailboat and sailed across the Pacific for 18 months, accompanied by his then wife, Amy, whom he had met in Colorado.
+He worked on a ranch as a cowboy in the Cariboo, restored a wooden sailboat and sailed across the Pacific for 18 months, accompanied by his then wife, Amy, whom he had met in Colorado.
 They settled in New Zealand, where he began farming as a trade.
 After turning 25, he returned to Canada, where he purchased land in Glen Valley near Fort Langley, and made his living as a farmer there.

 Robertson later went on to co-found Happy Planet, a Vancouver-based company that produces and markets organic fruit and vegetable beverages and soups.
 He was named one of Canada's "Top 40 under 40" by The Globe and Mail.
 He was also a Tides Canada (public foundation) director from 2002 until 2004, when he entered politics with the provincial New Democratic Party.

 He was elected to the BC Legislative Assembly in the 2005 election as a member of the British Columbia New Democratic Party having defeated the trade union leader Judy Darcy in a high-profile battle for the party's nomination.
 He then beat British Columbia Liberal Party's Virginia Greene in the general election.
 During his time as the MLA for Vancouver-Fairview, Robertson served as the Opposition Critic for Advanced Education, Small Business Critic and as the co-chair of the Caucus Climate Change Taskforce.

 As of 2025, Robertson is a special envoy in the Coalition for High Ambition Multilevel Partnerships (CHAMP), as well as the global ambassador of Global Covenant of Mayors for Climate and Energy, the largest city alliance for climate leadership.